evanx/redex/test/case/webServer/README.md

 Say the directory server reply includes an array of files.
 That might be modified by a `replyArrayModifier` e.g. to hide files in a directory listing.
 Finally, a translator might transform that array into a pretty HTML document.

-### Conclusion

-We compose a web server using relatively simple processors.
-Those are sometimes fairly generic e.g. the RegExp message router.

-We take the approach of building of a "complex" system via the "simple" configuration of "small" components.

-One can replicate much of the functionality of Nginx for example, by implementing processors as required and wiring these anyhow.

-If sufficient processors exists, services can be built using runtime configuration, without requiring further programming.

-As further use-case examples, we intend to implement processors to support HTTP redirect, URL rewrite, proxy, load balancing, caching and HTTPS termination.
-While each of these processors is relatively simple, clearly their composition can be useful.

-#### Deconstruction and re-composition

-One might implement an `httpFileServer` processor which expects an HTTP request message, and returns an HTTP response, i.e. with a built-in `expressFile` translator.
-Similarly, we might combine our ExpressJS HTTP importer and RegExp router into an `expressImporterRouter.`

-However, while it is tempting to overload the functionality of processors, it is useful to decompose processors into smaller constituent processors.
-This affords flexibility and reuse.

-While a custom Node script can achieve a desired process on its own, it is interesting to enable a custom server to be composed via configuration.
-Other processors can then be added into the mix e.g. for response caching.

 ### Meta configurator for a static webserver

 We introduce a configurator to simplify the configuration for a given pattern of collaborating processors.